jundalisay/superclaude/content/en/superphysics/principles/part-01/chapter-01.md

 metaphysics the knowledge of the forms of natures simple.
 {{< /q >}}

+Modern science already knows a lot about the Physical Domain but knows nothing of the Metaphysical.

+This is where Superphysics comes in.

-This domain exists only because we have abstract minds which have an innate ability to 'house' or have ideas and thoughts.
+This domain exists because our minds have an ethereal component that creates the necessary relation to the abstract ideas which serve as the primary objects of this domain.

+### Ideas Bounce Back.
+Or Not.

-- We are able to conceive an idea, or think of a thought, **if it bounces back in our minds onto our consciousness**.
+We are able to conceive an idea, or think of a thought, **if it bounces back in our minds onto our consciousness** just like how we are able to verify the existence of a rock by touching it.

-- We are unable to have that idea or thought if it does not bounce back to our consciousness.
+We are unable to have that idea or thought if it does not bounce back to our consciousness.

 An example of a metaphysical object not bouncing back is when we forget a password to our email.